Settings

 Understanding Sound

-Frequency sets how many waves pass by per second - we hear this as pitch.
-More waves = higher pitch and shorter wavelengths (waves closer together).
+Frequency is how many waves pass by per second (measured in Hz) - we hear this as pitch.
+Higher frequency = higher pitch and shorter wavelengths (waves closer together).

-Speed is how fast waves move through the medium.
-Real sound has a fixed speed determined by the medium itself.
-For example in air at 20°C sound travels at ~343 m/s.
+Speed is how fast waves travel through the medium.
+In any given medium, sound waves travel at a fixed speed.
+For example, in air at 20°C sound travels at ~343 m/s.

 Manual Mode